Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Bounding the cohomology of Nichols algebras

 \subsection{Multiple Koszul differentials}

-We will see that the Koszul complex attached to a Nichols algebra of rack type actually carries the structure of a multiple complex.
-Suppose $c$ breaks up as a union of conjugacy classes $c_1, c_2, \ldots, c_m$.
-In this setting, $R$ carries a $m$-tuple grading: namely, $R_{q_1, \ldots, q_m}$ is the space spanned by Hurwitz words $(w_1, w_2, \ldots, w_q)$ containing $q_i$ instances of $c_i$ for each $i$.
-(Here and henceforth, our convention is that $q = q_1 + \cdots + q_m$.)
+In this section, we show that the Koszul complex attached to a Nichols algebra of rack type actually carries multiple differentials, and that in particular the graded pieces in the filtration on $\KK(R)$ introduced in the previous section thereby acquire the structure of a multiple complex.
+Notice, first, that $c$ serves as a natural basis for $V_\epsilon = kc \otimes \epsilon$.